aaronpowell/aaronpowell.github.io/src/documents/posts/2010-10-01-documentdataprovider-tree.md

---- cson
+---
   title: "DocumentDataProvider - Creating a custom LINQ to Umbraco Tree"
   metaTitle: "DocumentDataProvider - Creating a custom LINQ to Umbraco Tree"
   description: "Creating a custom LINQ to Umbraco provider - implementing a Tree"
   revised: "2010-10-01"
   date: "2010-10-01"
-tags: ["umbraco","linq-to-umbraco"]
+  tags:
+    - "umbraco"
+    - "linq-to-umbraco"
   migrated: "true"
-urls: ["/documentdataprovider-tree"]
+  urls:
+    - "/documentdataprovider-tree"
-summary: """
+  summary: ""

-"""
 ---
 *This article covers part of the `DocumentDataProvider` from the [LINQ to Umbraco Extensions][1] project.*